AwaisTheDev/mailn_wordpress_theme/README.md

 # mailn_wordpress_theme

-this is a ecommerce wordpress theme under development
+This is a ecommerce wordpress theme under development